DPDK/dpdk/doc/guides/sample_app_ug/timer.rst

 Timer Sample Application
 ========================

-The Timer sample application is a simple application that demonstrates the use of a timer in an Intel® DPDK application.
+The Timer sample application is a simple application that demonstrates the use of a timer in a DPDK application.
 This application prints some messages from different lcores regularly, demonstrating the use of timers.

 Compiling the Application